Guatemalan Indigo

 Natural Habitat

-Native to tropical and subtropical regions of the Americas, including open areas and disturbed sites
+native to tropical and subtropical regions of the Americas, including Mexico, the Caribbean, Central America, and South America

 Other Names